-To investigate the limitations of official Covid-19 mortality, we contrast these counts with excess mortality, which is calculated as the difference of all-cause mortality during the Covid pandemic from a baseline trend modeled from historical mortality data.
+To investigate the limitations of official Covid-19 mortality, we contrast this measure with excess mortality, which is calculated as the difference of all-cause mortality during the Covid-19 pandemic from a baseline trend modeled from historical mortality data.
 We show that countries’ quartile rankings differ quite substantially between excess and official cumulative mortality.
-Countries who fare the best in terms of cumulative excess mortality record the highest income and institution quality (as measured by rule of law, voice, and accountability, government effectiveness), and countries faring the worse in terms of cumulative official mortality share similar characteristics.
-This evidence is further supported by a simple regression analysis of the ratio of excess to official mortality on country-specific indicators, and deeper examination of individual country’s quartile movements between measures of official and excess mortality.
-Specifically, vaccination rates, governance variables, and other structural variables explain the ranking gaps between the two data sets.
+Countries who fare the best in terms of cumulative excess mortality record the highest income and institutional quality (as measured by rule of law, voice and accountability, government effectiveness), and countries faring the worse in terms of cumulative official mortality share similar characteristics.
+This evidence is further supported by a simple regression analysis of the ratio of excess to official mortality on country-specific indicators as well as a deeper examination of individual country’s quartile movements between measures of official and excess mortality.
+Specifically, governance variables, other structural variables, and (in some experiments) explain the ranking gaps between the two data sets.

-These results suggest that one should take the official Covid morality counting with a grain of salt, and one may supplement this information with excess mortality data.
-However, it should be noted that there are also limitations in the use of excess mortality which may affect its quality as well.
-Indeed, some limitations of the official mortality statistics have been mitigated, and therefore, the results in this paper may not solely be attributed to the quality of official mortality statistics (see Whittaker et al. (2021), Helleringer and Queiroz (2021)).
-Notably, the growing importance of GDP/Capita and vaccination rates in explaining the cross-country variation of the cumulative excess/official Covid-19 death ratios at the end of 2021 is in line with WHO concerns about the global shortages of vaccinations, resulting with unequal worldwide vaccination rates.
+These results suggest that one should take the official Covid-19 mortality counting with some skepticism and that it should be supplemented by excess mortality data.
+However, it should be noted that excess mortality data is also subject to limitations that may affect its quality as well.
+Indeed, some limitations of the official mortality statistics have been mitigated, and therefore, the results in this paper may not solely be attributed to the quality of official mortality statistics (see Whittaker et al. 2021; Helleringer and Queiroz 2021).
+Notably, the growing importance of GDP/Capita and vaccination rates in explaining the cross-country variation of the cumulative excess/official Covid-19 death ratios at the end of 2021 is in line with WHO concerns about the global shortages of vaccinations, resulting in unequal worldwide vaccination rates.

 This study has limitations.
-Firstly, to maximize the sample size, we rely on the mid-point estimates of excess deaths, whose upper and lower bounds vary with the underlying data and models; see Nature (2022) for the comparisons.
-Secondly, our estimation focuses on contrasting COVID-19 excess and official deaths and the linear associations with a number of controls in a non-experimental setting.
-Thirdly, the types of vaccination and the variants of concern, both of which have evolved with the pandemic’s path, are nuances in the relationships of variables studied, but they are beyond the scope of our analysis.
+Firstly, to maximize the sample size, we rely on the mid-point estimates of excess deaths, whose upper and lower bounds vary with the underlying data and models (see Adam (2022) for comparisons).
+Secondly, our estimation focuses on contrasting Covid-19 excess and official deaths and their linear associations with several controls in a non-experimental setting.
+Thirdly, the types of vaccination and the variants of concern, both of which have evolved with the pandemic’s path, are nuances in the relationships of variables studied.
+Due to current data limitations, they are currently beyond the scope of our analysis.

+Appendix

+Table 1A: Country List of Quartiles of Cumulative Official Covid-19 Mortality, December 31, 2021